2026-03-06 · 5 min read

 Earned Settlement in 2026: What's Confirmed, What Isn't, and What to Do Now

 The earned settlement consultation closed on 12 February 2026.
-Final rules are expected in April.
+Implementation is confirmed for Autumn 2026.
 Here is an honest breakdown of what is locked in, what is still uncertain, and what you should do now.

 The government's earned settlement consultation closed on 12 February 2026.
 We now know more than we did when the proposals were first published in November 2025.
 But the final rules have not been confirmed.